 We currently have three programs in preclinical development.
-GB1275 is an oral small molecule, CD11b agonist in preclinical development for the treatment of oncology indications for which we plan to submit an IND application and, after acceptance, initiate a Phase 1 clinical trial in 2019.
+GB1275 is an oral small molecule, CD11b agonist in preclinical development for the treatment of oncology indications for which we plan to submit an Investigational New Drug, or IND, application with the FDA and, after acceptance, initiate a Phase 1/2 clinical trial in 2019.
 We are also currently evaluating a portfolio of novel BTK inhibitors for the treatment of autoimmune indications and small molecule cancer metabolism modulators for the treatment of solid tumors.
 We are continuing to build our research capabilities, specifically focusing on our areas of expertise within immunology, inflammation and oncology, in order to advance new programs into the clinic, as well as to optimize our existing programs.